ameerdhi7/Booksify/README.md

 # overview
-Booksify is an E-commercial crud web app demo made with Laravel 5.7 & Vue.js In the garage of Codelab camp included the features below:-
+Booksify is an E-commercial web app made with Laravel 5.7 & Vue.js In the garage of Codelab camp web edition, the project included the features below:-
 <br/>
 -Admin panal to manage and view the orders , users , admins
 <br/>